- Build a talent pool in 1 click

 Video proctoring functionality uses AI to monitor applicants throughout the assessment from their webcam, checking for any suspicious activity.
 Some red flags include candidates’ using other devices, interacting with another party, or moving outside of the video frame.

-If applicants are flagged for suspicious activity, the AI typically takes a snapshot of them, so recruiters can investigate the matter later.
+During video interview, If applicants are flagged for suspicious activity, the AI typically takes a snapshot of them, so recruiters can investigate the matter later.
 You can also benefit from assigning violation settings for added security.

 Video proctoring is also used to verify each applicant’s identity; candidates may be asked to take a picture using the software before proceeding.
 This functionality is especially useful for bulk testing because recruiters don’t have to manually verify each test taker.